 - how many copies of the recording were made (if any).

-Every six months Departments and Schools must return this record to the Licence co-ordinator, Peter Allison.
+Every six months Departments and Schools must return this record to the Licence co-ordinator, Steven Corn.

-Please contact Peter Allison for more information about this Licence.
+Please contact Steven Corn for more information about this Licence.